-Tennessee Public Holidays 2017
+Tennessee State Holidays

 The majority of the legal holidays celebrated in Tennessee are also recognized by the federal government as well as most of the state’s in the country.
 These include Independence Day, Labor Day and Veteran’s Day.
 If the holiday falls on a Saturday or Sunday, the holiday is celebrated on either Friday or Monday, depending on the day of the weekend where the holiday falls.